apache/kylin/README.md

 > Extreme OLAP Engine for Big Data

-Apache Kylin is an open source Distributed Analytics Engine, contributed by eBay Inc., provides SQL interface and multi-dimensional analysis (OLAP) on Hadoop supporting extremely large datasets.
+Apache Kylin is an open source Distributed Analytics Engine, contributed by eBay Inc., it provides a SQL interface and multi-dimensional analysis (OLAP) on Hadoop with support for extremely large datasets.

-For more details, see the website [http://kylin.apache.org](http://kylin.apache.org).
+For more details, see the website [http://kylin.apache.org](http://kylin.apache.org), Chinese version:[http://kylin.apache.org/cn/](http://kylin.apache.org/cn/).

 Develop
 =============